nanoterran/Digital-Clock/README.md

 # Digital-Clock
-Digital clock using an arduino pro mini and an ssd-1306 oled display.
+Digital clock using an Arduino Pro Mini and an SSD1306 oled display.